elisedemarie/corrosick/README.md

 Memory leaks and bad patterns everywhere but I have come a long way since then.
 I ditched C++ for Rust pretty quickly but now, almost 2 years on, I wanted to challenge myself to re-write the algorithm.
 This crate and repo is a demonstration of how my skills have developed, a new Aho-Corasick algorithm written in just over a week (I have another job now so couldn’t devote as much time as I did the first time round!!).

+Also worth noting.
+This repo was **not written with AI**.
+There's definitly a place and value to those tools but the point of this project was so show and work on my own raw Rust abilities.

 ## What it does

 Searches a text for any number of keywords simultaneously in a single pass.
 Rather than scanning the text once per keyword, Aho-Corasick builds an automaton from all keywords upfront and searches in linear time — O(n + m + z), where n is the length of the text, m is the total length of all keywords, and z is the number of matches.